gcp-terraform-workshop/terraform-workshop-labs/105-custom-data-gcp/README.md

 We will start with a few of the basic resources needed.

-Create a `main.tf` file to hold our configuration.
+Lets create a `main.tf` and `variables.tf` file to hold our configuration.

 ### Create Variables